CedarvilleCS/CedarLogic/simulator/README.md

 cd build/

-cmake ../
+cmake ../ # You're telling cmake to create the makefiles here for the source back a level

-cd ../
+cd ../  # go back to that directory

-code .  # to open vs code and edit source
+code .  # to open vs code and edit the source code to your heart's delight.

-cd build
+cd build  # Go back into the build directory when you want to build it.

-make  # to build the solution
+make  # Just execute the default make command to compile it.

+./test_simulator  # run the test application
 ```

 Note, I saw something in VS-Code about treating Cmake as a first-class build system and it looked like it wanted to do the cmake configure and build